Printable Battleships Game Board Templates

 Playing Battleship Game

 Let the game begin!
-First you need to download our free printable Battleships pdf which can be found in the link at the bottom of this article.
+First you need to download our free printable Battleships pdf and printable battleship game pieces which can be found in the link at the top of this article.
 Once you have got set up, players take turns guessing by calling out the coordinates.
 The opponent can only respond with “hit” or “miss” as appropriate.

 Both players should mark their board with a pen or pencil.
 Typically, a red pen/pencil could mean you have hit their ship and a black pen/pencil could mean you have missed it, but don’t be afraid to switch up the colours if you prefer the other way around.